biogeospatial/Biodiverse_publication_list/FAQ.md

 ## Can I skip a subset of species when importing data? ##

-Yes.
+Yes (before version 1.99).
 Use an Element Property table for this purpose, specifying one or more exclude and/or include columns.
 See [DataStructures#Element_property_tables](https://github.com/shawnlaffan/biodiverse/wiki/DataStructures#element-property-tables).
-From version 0.18003 you can also exclude (delete) some labels after you have imported them.
+From version 0.18003 you can also exclude (delete) some labels after you have imported them.  _This feature was disabled in 1.99.
+From version 1 you can delete labels after import using the View Labels tab._

 ## Where is the menu option to load an element properties table? ##